The Institute goes virtual in response to COVID-19

-Have a look at how the Class of 2020 from the Herbie Hancock Institute of Jazz Performance at UCLA are now continuing their studies virtually:
+Have a look at how students across our programs, from the Herbie Hancock Institute of Jazz Performance at the UCLA Herb Alpert School of Music to Jazz in the Classroom, have been continuing their students virtually:

 The Institute will continually update this post with new distance learning resources geared to students of all ages.
 Stay tuned, and stay healthy!